Polarization Diagnostics Applied to Coronal Mass Ejections and the Background Solar Wind: Polarization Diagnostics

 \subsubsection{Center of Mass}

 In the case of the center of mass (COM) calculation for a distribution of density ($n_e$) along a line of sight, we are calculating,

-where $s$ is the distance along the line of sight from the Thomson Sphere (TS) to the scattering point.
+where $s$ is the distance along the line of sight from the TS to the scattering point.
 From Figure~\ref{fig-geom} we see that,

-where $\rca$ is the radius of closest approach of the line of sight, i.e., the intersection with the TS, and $\tau$ is the angle along the line of sight from this to each scattering point.
-Note that $\rca$ can be directly related to the line-of-sight elongation angle $\varepsilon$ and the observer's distance from the Sun.
+where $\rca$ is the {distance} of closest approach of the line of sight, i.e., the intersection with the TS, and $\tau$ is the angle along the line of sight from this to each scattering point.
+Note that $\rca$ can be directly related to the LOS elongation angle $\varepsilon$ and the observer's distance from the Sun.
 Taking observations from Earth, we have:

 So for a concentration of density at $\tau = \tau_o$,